mjmeli/AdventOfCode/Day20/README.md

 This code works for small puzzle inputs, but my puzzle input was **36 million**.
 Quick analysis would show that the time-complexity of this code is atrocious.
 For reference, my answer to part 1 was house `831600`.
-This means that the code would take **hundreds of trillions** of iterations to get the correct answer.
+This means that the code would take **hundreds of billions** of iterations to get the correct answer.
 Needless to say, this code does not run fast at all, and so this solution is not feasible.